Endogen/Telegram-Kraken-Bot/README.md

 # Telegram Kraken Bot
-Python bot to trade on Kraken via Telegram
+Python 3 bot to trade on Kraken via Telegram messanger

 ## Overview
-This script is a polling (not [webhook](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks)) based telegram bot.
+This Python script is a polling (not [webhook](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks)) based Telegram bot.
 It can trade crypto-currencies on the [Kraken](http://kraken.com) marketplace and has a user friendly interface (custom keyboards with buttons).

 ### Features
 - Bound to a specific Telegram user - only that user can use the bot
 - No need to login to Kraken - start trading immediately, always
 - Integrated update mechanism - to latest version on GitHub
-- Notifies you once order is closed - trade successfully executed
+- Notifies you once order is closed and trade successfully executed
 - Fully usable with buttons - no need to enter commands manually
 - Following Kraken functionality is implemented
     - Create a buy / sell order (type _limit_)
     - Lookup last trade price for currencies
     - Show your assets
-    - Current market value of assets
+    - Current market value of assets (one or all)
     - Show / close open orders
 - Supported currencies
 	- Bitcoin
-	- BitcoinClassic (no trading because Kraken doesn't allow it right now)
+	- BitcoinClassic
 	- Ether
 	- Litecoin
 	- Ripple